 Results and future initiatives

-In the fiscal year ended March 2024, the rate of absence from work due to mental illness improved to 1.27%
+In the fiscal year ended December 2024, the rate of absence from work due to mental health issues was 1.27%, not a significant change from the previous year, and the most common reason given was due to the nature and volume of one's work.

 Intiatives related to cancer